briancavalier/assert/README.md

 throwsExpected(g) //> FAIL, throws AssertionError
 ```

-### fail :: string &rarr; void
+### fail :: a &rarr; void

-Throw an `AssertionError` with the provided message.
+Throw an `AssertionError` with the provided message, which will be coerced to a string and used as the error message.
 Useful for implementing new assertions.

 ```js
 fail('FAIL') //> AssertionError: FAIL